fmxsh/f3c/f3c-spec.md

 _Block deliniation_ is where the data is deliniated to start and end on different lines.

-All types of data fall into one of two categories of data format: _inline_ or _block_.
+All types of data fall into either of the two categories of data format: _inline_ or _block_.

 | Label    | Data type | Description                                 |
 | -------- | --------- | ------------------------------------------- |